-Three size options for different ceiling heights and wall or ceiling mounting provide multiple ways to use this solid bar.
+Three size options for different ceiling heights and wall or ceiling mounting options.
 We love its high-quality powder-coated grip.
 Includes mounting hardware.
-48 inches wide.
 Maximum weight of 600 pounds.

 Provided bolts are low-quality and may shear.

 Three grip locations offer wide and narrow options.
 Rests atop doorway without damaging structure.
 Can hold up to 300 pounds.
 Simple to use.

 Some reviewers thought the bar wasn't comfortable to hold.

 Thick, padded grips offer 5 different positions.
 The steel construction is robust.
 A comfortable 36-inch bar that can be stored when not in use or left in the doorway.
 Can hold up to 250 pounds.